Are your website forms collecting dust while potential customers slip away unnoticed?

-How to Track Form Submissions in Google Analytics (Easy Way)
+- How to Set Up Form Tracking in Google Analytics the Easy Way

 Why Should You Track Form Submissions in Google Analytics?